Updated: 8/26/2018 | August 26th, 2018

 If you travel on your own, you will be making all of the decisions.

 This is also the biggest benefit of traveling solo.
-It means that you don’t have to plan ahead if you don’t want to, worry about whether the other person is having fun or not, or stress about doing everything for two or more people.
-Solo travelers get to have more serendipitous fun, the novelty of which we are hardwired to crave.
-There’s often room for just one more on a motorbike, in the car, or at a local’s family dinner, and you’ll be able to make split-second decisions without asking anyone first.
+It means that you don’t have to plan ahead if you don’t want to, and have more serendipitous fun, the novelty of which we are hardwired to crave.
+You don’t have to worry about whether the other person is having fun or not, or stress about doing everything for two or more people.

-I found that the benefit of complete freedom while traveling solo outweighed the extra legwork that I had to do.
+The benefit of complete freedom while traveling solo absolutely outweighed the extra legwork that I had to do.
 I also found it easy to just ask a friend which restaurant or activity they liked, or the person working at the hostel counter.
 It’s not that hard.
-(Besides, planning everything for multiple people and keeping them happy is a lot of work too.)

 Myth #8: Traveling solo is a huge, life-changing decision.